ECE350

 Automatic system to detect plagiarism

-Moss (Measure Of Software Similarity) will be used to screen each project in this course.
+Moss (Measure Of Software Similarity) or Turnitin may be used to screen each project in this course.
 Students' submissions are stored on a U.S. server, therefore students will be given an alternative if they are concerned about their privacy and/or security.
-Students will be given due notice about arrangements and alternatives for the use of Moss in this course.
+It is the responsibility of the student to notify the instructor in the first week of the term if they wish to submit an alternative assignment.
+Students will be given due notice about arrangements and alternatives for the use of Moss or Turnitin in this course.